The history of the Amsterdam Pipe Museum

 The Regentenkamer of Hof Meermansburg, the largest of the more than twenty social housing courtyards in Leiden, had a spacious meeting room measuring eight by nine meters.
 At almost five meters high, a huge sun as the central motif in the stucco ceiling looked down on the visitors.
 The matching white plastered chimney breast rested on a black marble mantelpiece.
 When closed, the entrance door to this room was completely incorporated in the light wood panelling and the dark red velour wall covering.
 On the walls hang a dozen portraits of former regents and their wives from the seventeenth and eighteenth centuries.
 A set of twelve fruit-wood chairs around a table covered with Leiden cloth formed the centre of this stately hall.

-The history of the Dutch clay pipe was shown in a large display case in which the fineness of the Gouda pipe in all details was clearly visible at a pleasant viewing height: the radiant white of the material, the ultra-fine stems from the eighteenth century, the artful engravings of the decorations and the unexpected richness of the heel mark stamps.
+The history of the Dutch clay pipe was shown in a large display case in which the fineness of the Gouda pipe was clearly visible at a pleasant viewing height: the radiant white of the material, the ultra-fine stems from the eighteenth century, the artful engravings of the decorations and the unexpected richness of the heel mark stamps.
 Three standing display cases were devoted to the history of the pipe in a wider perspective.
-The Gouda pipe from 1850 to 1920 including the mystery pipe and the nineteenth century French figural pipe as the European themes.
+European themes included the Gouda pipe from 1850 to 1920, including the mystery pipe, and the nineteenth century French figural pipe.
 The third showcase showed an overview of pipes of ethnographic origin: from pre-Columbian American to Africa and Asia.

-However modest the permanent exhibition was, after the significant increase compared to the situation in Amsterdam, the Pijpenkabinet presented the leading collection of pipes in those years.
+However modest the permanent exhibition was, it was a the significant increase compared to the situation in Amsterdam; the Pijpenkabinet presented the leading collection of pipes in those years.
 In the Pipe and Pottery Museum De Moriaan in Gouda, the exhibition had not changed since it opened in 1938 and hardly more than a hundred pipes were on display.
 In the renovated Niemeyer Netherlands Tabacological Museum in Groningen, the pipe was shown in the light of smoking culture.
 There, about 300 pipes were included in the exhibition.

 Collecting and research in Leiden